 Gold

-Gold is almost three times heavier than iron, with a specific weight is 19.29 g per cm3.
-It is used mainly for producing jewellery, often in the form of alloys.
-Gold content in jewellery alloys, i.e. its purity, is expressed in carats.
+In terms of properties, gold is almost three times heavier than iron, its specific gravity is 19.29 grams per cubic centimeter.
+It is mainly used for the production of jewelry, in the form of alloys.
+The gold content in jewelry alloys, or fineness, is expressed in carats.

 Titan

 We use titanium in both sports models and women’s models.
-It is a light gray metal, color-stable and hypoallergenic.
+It is a light, gray metal, color-stable and anti-allergic.
 For weight comparison – titanium is approximately 32% lighter than steel.
 After polishing, it is almost indistinguishable from steel.
 Titanium is also used in the aerospace industry and in the medical sector due to its properties.

 Steel 316 L